Learn about it. Talk about it. Deal with it.

 A safe playground for children

-We need accountability from the internet, nation-wide drive, and action from parents to create Internet Matters.
-Teaming up with the UK's four biggest Internet service providers – BT, Sky, Talk Talk and Virgin Media – we champion internet safety for children in the UK.
-An online information and advice service empowers every parent in the country with the knowledge and tools to make safety a priority.
+We needed accountability from the internet, nationwide drive and action from parents to create Internet Matters.
+Teaming up with the UK’s four biggest Internet service providers – BT, Sky, Talk Talk and Virgin Media – we championed internet safety for children in the UK.

 It was David Cameron who announced the UK’s position on internet safety: ‘Learn about it.
 Talk about it.
 Deal with it’.
 It was our call-to-action and it now has its place in the public consciousness.